 This program grants the successful graduate a Master of Science degree from The Ohio State University and a PGY1/PGY2 Residency Certificate in Health-System Pharmacy Administration from Nationwide Children’s Hospital.
 The program offers an optional opportunity to complete a Master of Health Administration degree by extending the duration of the residency.
 The residency has full ASHP-accreditation.

-Interested candidates should submit the following items via PhORCAS.
-See website for more information.
+Interested candidates should submit the following items via PhORCAS no later than January 7.

 Letter of Intent – one page letter explaining why the candidate is interested in the position and what qualifications he/she has that are not fully captured within the remaining application packet